Templates

 What does Docue’s company privacy notice include?

 Content of the company privacy notice: This company privacy notice is a legal statement that indicates how your company collects and processes the personal data of shareholders/investors in your company, and the purposes and legal basis for this processing.
-The purposes and legal basis for processing is a particularly important thing to consider, and you will be reliant on approved purposes and legal bases to ensure your use of data is lawful.
+The purposes and legal basis for processing are a particularly important thing to consider, and you will be reliant on approved purposes and legal bases to ensure your use of data is lawful.

 Example: You might collect data in order to administer an investment and assess an application, or to conduct anti-money laundering checks.
 These people are not necessarily always employees of your company, so this notice should be made available on the relevant area of your website, or sent directly to those contacts it applies to.
 This is to ensure the company has complied with its obligation to make data subjects aware of its data processing activities.